keysmusician/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 * [Author](#author)

 ## About
 This project is an introduction to **high-level** programming with Python.
+I did simple tasks such as **variable assignment**, formatting strings with the **format() method**, and **list slicing**.
+I also attempted to write the most efficient algorithm to identify loops/cycles in a singly-linked list (though the solution I came up with is not the most efficient solution).

 ## Files
 * `FILE`